 Pediatrics

 Pediatric patients with HF require special consideration because pediatric HF may present differently from adult HF and, unlike adult HF, is primarily linked to congenital heart disease.
 Recommended initial testing in pediatric patients consists of measuring electrolytes, glucose, blood urea nitrogen (BUN), creatinine, and thyroid hormone levels, along with liver function tests and a CBC.
 These tests may be repeated as needed to monitor clinical status.
 Natriuretic peptides have demonstrated value as confirmatory tests for acute HF in children; NT-proBNP may be more useful due to its longer half-life and higher stability relative to BNP.
-Cardiac troponins and other biomarkers are of limited utility in pediatric patients.
+Other biomarkers such as cardiac troponins are of limited utility in pediatric patients with HF.
 Genetic testing may be useful, as the majority of pediatric cases are thought to have a genetic basis; early identification of a genetic etiology of HF may enable disease-specific treatment and identification of at-risk family members and could guide reproductive counseling.

 ARUP Laboratory Tests